Tolman electronic parameter: Other ligand electronic parameters

-Several other scales have been proposed for the ranking of the donor properties of ligands.
-The HEP scale ranks ligands on the basis of the 13C NMR shift of a reference ligand.
-Lever's electronic parameter ranking is related to the Ru(II/III) couple.
-Another scale evaluated ligands on the basis of the redox couples of [Cr(CO)5L]0/+.
+Several schemes in literature use Tolman's work to use other metal centers to rank the donor properties of ligands.The HEP scale ranks ligands on the basis of the 13C NMR shift of a reference ligand.
+A. B. P. Lever's electronic parameter ranking utilizes the Ru(II/III) couple.
+A competing scale utilized Chromium metal centers instead, evaluating ligands on the basis of the redox couples of [Cr(CO)5L]0/+.
+Hammett Substituent Constants, given that they measure the electronic influence of different substances relative to a baseline, can also be considered a useful parameter to compare against TEP when relevant.
+The toxicity of the precursor to the TEP, Nickel tetracarbonyl, as well as some ligands of interest not coordinating well to the Nickel center, has led to research towards finding alternatives to TEP.

-In a treatment akin to the TEP analysis, the donor properties of N-heterocyclic carbene (NHC) ligands have been ranked according to IR data recorded on cis-[RhCl(NHC)(CO)2] complexes.